Gabriel-Dalton/Mailto-Link-Generator/README.md

 This project is licensed under the MIT License, which means you're free to use, modify, and distribute it, as long as you include the original license and copyright notice in your project.

-**Get Started**
+### Get Started

 Ready to try it out?
+You can view the live demo and start using the tool [here](https://your-username.github.io/mailto-link-generator/).
 If you have any feedback, issues, or suggestions, feel free to open an issue in this repository.

+---

+This explanation gives potential contributors and users a clear understanding of what the project does, why it's useful, and how they can contribute to it.
+It also sets expectations and encourages engagement from the community.